awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-ack.md

 ---
 sidebar_position: 5
-sidebar_label: ACK with EMR
+sidebar_label: ACK Controller for EMR on EKS
 ---

-# Monitoring EMR on EKS
+# ACK Controller for EMR on EKS
 :::info

 TODO: This deployment patterns will be updated with EMR on EKS ACK Controllers.